uwdata/arquero/docs/api/table.md

 <hr/><a id="toArrowIPC" href="#toArrowIPC">#</a>
 <em>table</em>.<b>toArrowBuffer</b>([<i>options</i>]) · [Source](https://github.com/uwdata/arquero/blob/master/src/arrow/encode/index.js)

-Format this table as binary data in the [Apache Arrow](https://arrow.apache.org/docs/js/) IPC format.
+Format this table as binary data in the [Apache Arrow](https://arrow.apache.org/overview/) IPC format using [Flechette](https://idl.uw.edu/flechette/).
 The binary data may be saved to disk or passed between processes or tools.
 For example, when using [Web Workers](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Using_web_workers), the output of this method can be passed directly between threads (no data copy) as a [Transferable](https://developer.mozilla.org/en-US/docs/Web/API/Transferable) object.
 Additionally, Arrow binary data can be loaded in other language environments such as [Python](https://arrow.apache.org/docs/python/) or [R](https://arrow.apache.org/docs/r/).

 This method will throw an error if type inference fails or if the generated columns have differing lengths.

 * *options*: Options for Arrow encoding, same as [toArrow](#toArrow) but with an additional *format* option.
   * *format*: The Arrow IPC byte format to use.
 One of `'stream'` (default) or `'file'`.
+For more details on these formats, see the [Apache Arrow format documentation](https://arrow.apache.org/docs/format/Columnar.html#ipc-streaming-format).

 *Examples*